DXDXdada/isf_25_26_deep_learning_project/readme.md

 | 1-month | 0.655 | 0.755 | +0.011/+0.018 ✓ |

 **What We Noticed**:
-1. **Weird but cool**: The model actually did better on a different stock than the one it trained on
+1. **Weird but nice**: The model actually did better on a different stock than the one it trained on
 2. **Attention works**: The attention layer figured out which days mattered most, helping it transfer between stocks
 3. **One catch**: AUC went down even though accuracy went up, so the model was less confident
 4. **Learning patterns**: It picked up general market behavior instead of memorizing one stock